vladimirfomene/project-lombok/README.md

 ## Testing the application

-* To test each feature of lombok you have to uncomment its test method in the main class.
+* To test each feature of Project Lombok you have to uncomment its test method in the main class.